tuongpx/master-cicd/jenkins/hands-on-jenkins-pipeline-with-manual-approve/README.md

 - The Confirm from CTO stage pauses the pipeline until a user with the role CTO approves the deployment.

 - This is the key element that transforms CI/CD into Continuous Delivery.

+### Verify
-- Cause of trigger setting up, any change from Gitlab will send trigger to Jenkins CI, we can see the "Confirm from CTO" stage on pipeline
+- cnDue to the trigger configuration, any change in GitLab will automatically notify Jenkins CI, and all stages will become visible in the pipeline.
 ![Alt text](./images/CTO-confirm-stage.png)
 - You can check your build result as below
 ![Alt text](./images/CTO-approve.png)
 - 🎉 Success!
 If all jobs pass (displayed in green), you have successfully set up the CI/CD pipeline  with manual approve.

+### ✅ Outcome of the Lab

+After completing this hands-on lab, you will understand how to:

+- Implement multi-stage CI/CD pipelines

+- Integrate Jenkins with Harbor Registry

+- Add manual approval gates

+- Deploy applications to Kubernetes (k8s)

+- Apply Continuous Delivery best practices in Jenkins